mpanelo/learn-in-public/100Days100Projects/README.md

-# 100 Days 100 Projects
+# 30 Days 30 Projects

+## Update:
+I'm changing the challenge from 100 days to 30 days.
+100 days is too extreme for me, but I still want a challenge, and 30 days is the perfect fit for me.

 I wrote about [why I started this challenge](https://maupanelo.com/posts/im-committing-to-a-new-challenge-starting-today/).

 tl;dr - I want to be a better front-end developer and I was inspired by [Florin Pop](https://www.florin-pop.com/blog/2019/09/100-days-100-projects/).

-I started this challenge on March 1, 2022.

 I'm also taking inspiration from Florin's work because I'm a newbie, and I need some hand-holding.